DeepakVadgama/java-interview/README.md

 ### How to use it?

-These are study notes, mostly for week/day before the interview revisions.
-Check resources on each topic for in-depth preparation.
+These are study notes, mostly for revision couple of days before the interview.
+Check resources on each topic for more in-depth preparation.

-**Note**: Pick and choose the topics based on the company you are interviewing.
-Each Company/Panel/Interviewee has their favorite topics, which can vary from JVM internals to high level system design.
-Topics also vary based on your experience and role you are applying for.
-Research other candidates' interview experiences at the company, or better yet, just ask the recruiter.

 ## Table Of Contents